Azure Information Protection requirements

 Other editions of Office cannot protect documents and emails by using a Rights Management service.
-For these editions, Azure Information Protection is supported for classification only.
-Consequently, labels that apply protection do not display to users on the Azure Information Protection bar or from the Protect button on the Office ribbon.
+For these editions, Azure Information Protection is supported for classification only, and labels that apply protection are not displayed for users.

-The Azure Information Protection clients, including both classic and unified labeling, do not support multiple versions of Office on the same computer.
-This client also does not support switching user accounts in Office.
+The Azure Information Protection clients, including both classic and unified labeling, do not support multiple versions of Office on the same computer, or switching user accounts in Office.

 Firewalls and network infrastructure

-If you have a firewall or similar intervening network devices that are configured to allow specific connections, see the information for Azure Rights Management (RMS) in the Office 365 portal and shared section from the following Office article: Office 365 URLs and IP address ranges > Microsoft 365 Common and Office Online.
+If you have a firewalls or similar intervening network devices that are configured to allow specific connections, the network connectivity requirements are listed in this Office article: Office 365 URLs and IP address ranges > Microsoft 365 Common and Office Online.

-If you use a web proxy that requires authentication, you must configure it to use integrated Windows authentication with the user's Active Directory logon credentials.
+Web proxies.
+If you use a web proxy that requires authentication, you must configure the proxy to use integrated Windows authentication with the user's Active Directory sign in credentials.

 TLS client-to-service connections.
-Do not terminate the TLS client-to-service connections (for example, to do packet-level inspection) to the Azure Rights Management service.
+Do not terminate any TLS client-to-service connections, for example to perform packet-level inspection, to the aadrm.com URL.
 Doing so breaks the certificate pinning that RMS clients use with Microsoft-managed CAs to help secure their communication with the Azure Rights Management service.